mit-orcd/orcd-docs-edit/docs/software/python.md

 source my_project_env/bin/activate
 ```

-Finally we can now install packages into the environment.
+We can now install packages into the environment.
 Once activating the environment new packages can be installed with the `pip` command:

 ```bash
 pip install pkgname
 ```

-!!!Note
+!!!Warning
     Do not use `--user` flag to install, this will install into `$HOME/.local` instead of the environment.

 When you are done using or installing packages into an environment you can deactivate it with the command: